fbpx

 15 perennials to plant with tulips

-Low-maintenance, drought-resistant perennial plants like flowering groundcovers, native woodland flowers, and foliage plants are the best companion plants for tulips.
+The best perennials to plant with tulips tend to be low-maintenance, drought-resistant perennial plants like flowering groundcovers, native woodland flowers, and foliage plants.
 Avoid perennial plants that need frequent water and fertilizing in mid-summer.
 This “TLC” can rot your tulips during the summer months.

 Arabis plant